michael-mcmasters/Poll-Booth-Smart-Contract/README.md

 ## Poll-Booth-Smart-Contract

-The main contract can be found at [contracts/PollBooth.sol](https://github.com/michael-mcmasters/Poll-Booth-Smart-Contract/blob/master/contracts/PollBooth.sol).
+See the main contract at [contracts/PollBooth.sol](https://github.com/michael-mcmasters/Poll-Booth-Smart-Contract/blob/master/contracts/PollBooth.sol).

 ## About